techidaily/site-win11-tips/source/_posts/fixing-windows-1011-camera-error-0xa00f425d.md

 ## 5\.
 Update Your Webcam’s Driver

  Another possible reason for error 0xA00F425D occurring is that your webcam’s driver is outmoded or faulty.
 You can check if your webcam’s driver is outdated or corrupted by running a scan with Driver Booster or alternatives.
-Our guide on[how to update your drivers using Driver Booster](https://www.makeuseof.com/update-windows-drivers-driver-booster-8/) tells you how to utilize that utility, or you can utilize alternatives included in our[best free driver updater for Windows](https://www.makeuseof.com/windows-best-free-driver-updaters/) guide.
+Our guide on [how to update your drivers using Driver Booster](https://www.makeuseof.com/update-windows-drivers-driver-booster-8/) tells you how to utilize that utility, or you can utilize alternatives included in our [best free driver updater for Windows](https://www.makeuseof.com/windows-best-free-driver-updaters/) guide.

  After scanning your PC with Driver Booster or one of the alternatives, you’ll be able to select update driver options for the devices listed.
 If your PC’s camera is listed among the devices with an outdated driver, select to update it.
 The software will download and install the latest for it from its database.